-Adopt a Composer pairs amateur choirs, orchestras, and ensembles with a composer for one year.
+Adopt a Composer pairs leisure time choirs, orchestras, and ensembles with an up and coming composer for one year.
 The composer has the opportunity to get to know a performing group and write a piece especially for them to premiere.
 The group has the chance to contribute to the creation of a new work by some of the UK’s most promising composers.
 Pieces that are composed are usually around ten minutes long (as a very rough approximation) and are usually written to work around your existing repertoire and schedule.

 Adopt a Composer is funded by PRS Foundation, the Philip and Dorothy Green Trust and Creative Scotland, and run by Making Music, in association with Sound and Music and BBC Radio 3.

 It was a challenging but very worthwhile experience!
 It pushed our boundaries, which is what we like to do, and having the opportunity of the BBC to record us was absolutely wonderful!

 La Nova Singers - paired with Ed Scolding in 2015/16

 - A new piece of repertoire tailored to the strengths and personality of the group